berenger-eu/tbfmm/README.md

                 const long int /*inNbOutParticles*/,
                 const long /*arrayIndexSrc*/) const {
 ```
+P2PTsm should compute the interaction with one target and multiple source neighbors.
+This function is usually called in a Tsm FMM (when sources != targets).
+The source leaves should not be modified, also they do not have rhs.

 - a P2PInner, which takes particles (one leaf) as input and output.
 The prototype is as follows:
 ```cpp